ConservationInternational/trends.earth/LDMP/help/source/documentation/calculate.rst

 a) Users can select NDVI trends, Rain Use Efficiency (RUE), Pixel RESTREND or Water Use Efficiency (WUE) to determine the trends in productivity over the time period selected.

-b) The starting year and end year will determine de period on which to perform the analysis.
+b) The starting year and end year will determine the period to perform the analysis.

 c) The initial trend is indicated by the slope of a linear regression fitted across annual productivity measurements over the entire period as assessed using the Mann-Kendall Z score where degradation occurs where z= ≤ -1.96 `(UNCCD 2017) <http://www2.unccd.int/sites/default/files/relevant-links/2017-10/Good%20Practice%20Guidance_SDG%20Indicator%2015.3.1_Version%201.0.pdf>`_.